Lupasic/IME_Inno_2024/README.md

 # IME_Inno_2023
-"Introduction to Mechanical Engineering" techincal elective course for bachelors at Innopolis University in 2023
+"Introduction to Mechanical Engineering" technical elective course for bachelors at Innopolis University in 2023

 # How to use